JemDobro/asset-manager-client/README.md

 This is the frontend for this app.
 The backend can be found here: https://github.com/JemDobro/asset-manager-server.

 All components live in the src directory.
-The app houses the header-bar, the landing page, the create account page, and the request page.
-The header-bar is always visible.
+The app houses the navigation bar, header, the landing page, the create account page, the request page, and the footer.
+The navigation bar, header, and footer are always visible.
 The landing page houses the login form, and the dashboard.

 ## Screenshots: